bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Mostly Clear
+- Partly Cloudy
-- 90% humidity
+- 89% humidity
 - 5 mph wind
-- 37% cloud cover
+- 45% cloud cover
 - 20 AQI 🟩
 - 0.58 inches of snow and 0.24 inches of rain expected in the next 48 hours